A field guide to the decentralized internet

 Privacy as Infrastructure

-Off-chain verification naturally preserves privacy.
+Off-chain computation naturally preserves privacy.
 Your asset state and transaction history are not broadcast to the world.
 This is not an added feature or an opt-in layer.
 It is a structural property of the architecture, like cash being more private than wire transfers by design.

 Fiber Network extends this principle to payments.
 Transactions within Fiber channels are private between the two parties involved.
 Only channel open and close operations touch the public chain.
 The bulk of economic activity happens off-chain, invisible to surveillance, as it should be.